Introduction

 Ecotone provides different levels of abstractions, which we can choose to use from.
 Each abstraction is described in more details in related sections.
 In this Introduction section we will go over high level on how things can be used, to show what is Message based communication about.

-Suppose our example from the above, where we want to register User and trigger Notification Sender.
+Let's discuss our example from the above screenshot, where we want to register User and trigger Notification Sender.
 In Ecotone flows, we would introduce Command Handler being responsible for user registration:

 As you can see, we also inject Event Bus which will publish our Event Message of User Was Registered.